2i2c-org/2i2c-org.github.io/content/_index.md

         {{< servicetech >}}

-        2i2c's [community membership model](./join/_index.md) gives communities access to our [hub platform and services](/platform) so that your community can create an share knowledge with your own open infrastructure.
-We serve [over 90 member communities](./members/index.md) in research and education.
+        Membership in 2i2c's [community network](./join/_index.md) provides access to our [hub platform and services](/platform) so your community can create an share knowledge with your own open infrastructure.
+We serve [over 90 communities](./members/index.md) in research and education.
 See [our community impact stories](/communities) for inspiration.

         <style>